Milwaukee Jewish Federation >> Yamim 2021

 Join us in honoring Israel’s victims of terror and fallen soldiers and other Israeli security services.

 Yablonka is an Israeli author, historian and scholar.
 Born in Tel Aviv, she is a professor of Holocaust Studies at Ben-Gurion University of the Negev and staff historian for the Ghetto Fighters’ House.
 In 2002, Yad Vashem gave Yablonka the Buchman Foundation Memorial Prize for her book The State of Israel vs. Adolf Eichmann.

 Professor Hanna Yablonka will speak about the Last Descendants.
 The Last Descendants are those who were the only member of their family to survive the Holocaust and immigrated alone to Israel.
 At that time, Israel was only place to live life without fear.
 Later, these individuals lost their lives defending the State of Israel and the Jewish people, leaving behind no family and ending their family legacy.

 Yom HaAtzmaut | Israeli Independence Day

 Viewing link will be available only through Sunday, April 25.

 Enjoy Wisconsin’s largest celebration of Israel at a virtual concert live from Tel Aviv.

 Special musical guest: Kobi Oz

-Oz will perform a 45-minute concert created especially for Milwaukee’s Yom HaAtzmaut celebration.
+Oz performed a 45-minute concert created especially for Milwaukee’s Yom HaAtzmaut celebration.
 Formerly a lead singer of the popular Israeli band the Teapacks, Oz is a beloved Israeli singer, songwriter and keyboardist.

 Cheryl and Mark Brickman